-Fast forward to 2016, Agility CMS relaunched with a new design, and in 2018 the company refocused as a SaaS business.
-We’ve since moved to what’s become a well-known approach: an API first SaaS platform, hosted on Azure cloud.
+As the company refocused as a SaaS business, we’ve since moved to what’s become a well-known approach: an API first SaaS platform, hosted on Azure cloud.
 The offering has evolved, but it still adheres to the same things that made it a great choice for customers way back in 2005.

 What Makes Agility CMS The Newest, Oldest Headless CMS

 Back in 2005, after a series of discussions between Joel Varty, Mike Assad and Jon Voigt an idea began to form.
 They envisioned a more centralized way of managing content so that every new customer or partner didn’t have to install or upgrade code.

 Yet, such a product didn’t exist in the market at that time — so they built it.
 The content delivery mechanism was a Web Services/SOAP API, using XML, and the computing power came from custom hosting.